 Perfect Cookies for Tea

-There use to be a time in my life I only drank herbal tea.
-Than in 2005 I started drinking coffee, and well I will admit, my mornings must begin with a cup of hot coffee.
-It does not matter what the temperature is, I have to have that cup of steaming coffee!
-Recently, however, I have gotten back to my herbal tea mixtures, and as I mentioned above, once I have closed down my night's work, I want a snack but not something heavy.
+There used to be a time in my life when I only drank herbal tea.
+Then, in 2005, I started drinking coffee—and now I will admit that my mornings must begin with a cup of hot coffee.
+It does not matter what the temperature is outside; I have to have that cup of steaming coffee!
+Recently, however, I have gotten back to my herbal tea mixtures, and as I mentioned above, once I have closed down my night's work, I enjoy having a snack that isn't too heavy.

-I created this cookie recipe, and have to admit (in my opinion of course) that it is the perfect cookie to have with a cup of hot tea.
-I have been drinking barley tea today...
-I must say these cookies go great with it!
+I created this cookie recipe, and I have to admit that it is the perfect cookie to have with a cup of hot tea (in my opinion of course!).
+I have been drinking barley tea today... and I must say that these cookies are a wonderful complement!

 Cashew Oatmeal Cookies

 I do not want to call this cookie low carb; however, it is very close to it.
 The cookie is not too sweet, yet it is sweet enough that it enhances the taste of a good herbal tea.
 I personally believe the cardamom is what gives the cookie that little extra something special.

 Of course, as with most recipes, you can modify it to fit your own way of eating.
 If you do not use sugar, you can always use honey granules, coconut sugar, or date sugar, all of which are really good in baking recipes.